w3f/polkadot-wiki/docs/maintain-guides-how-to-setup-sentry-node.md

   persistent keepalive: every 25 seconds
 ```

-You can then use `ping` to verify the connectivity between each other.
+You can then use `ping` to verify the connectivity between the nodes.

 In case you want to update `wg0.conf`, run `wg-quick down wg0` to stop the interface first.

 ### 5. Start your Sentry Node and Validator

-After you have started the `wg0` interface on your public node and validator, do spend a little bit of time to take a briefly look at the following description of those flags you are going to use.
+After you have started the `wg0` interface on your public node and validator, do spend a little bit of time to take a look at the following description of those flags you are going to use.

-`--sentry` - This would be required for your public node to be a authority as a observer that means it actually same as validator node but without holding keys / doing signing.
-And the difference between running a full node versus adding an extra `--sentry` flag is that running a authority node would have every data the validator is needed available, while full node might not have all the data the validator need to validate properly.
+`--sentry` - This would be required for your public node to be an authority as an observer.
+That means it acts the same as a validator node but without holding keys / signing.
+And the difference between running a full node versus adding an extra `--sentry` flag is that a full node might not have all the data the validator needs to validate properly.

 `--reserved-nodes` - The node will try to connect to these nodes and always accept connections from them, but it will still connect and accept connections from other nodes as well.